Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 How It Works

-OpenAI automatically caches stable prefixes (system prompt + user message prefix) if:
+OpenAI automatically caches stable prefixes (system prompt plus user message prefix) when two conditions are met:

-- The same prefix is used within 5-10 minutes
+- You reuse the same prefix within 5-10 minutes

-No API changes required.
-Just structure your prompt with a reusable prefix.
+No API changes needed.
+Just structure your prompt with a reusable prefix and OpenAI handles the rest.

 # Request 1